GeneralMing/codeforces/README.md

 ----

 Copyright © 2020 GeneralMing.
-All rights unreserved.
+All rights reserved.
 No warranty.

 This code is provided for reference only.
 You may republish any of this code verbatim with author and URL info intact.